activisthandbook/activisthandbook/articles/strategy.md

 An important factor in the scalability of your strategy is the way you make use of your resources (for example: money, paid staff, buildings).
 For example:

--   If every group of 10 volunteers needs one paid staffer for support, you need to hire a new employee for every 10 new volunteers.
-That is not scalable.
+-   **Not scalable**: If every group of 10 volunteers needs one paid staffer for support, you need to hire a new employee for every 10 new volunteers.
+This means your financial means need to grow linearly with the size of your movement.

--   If you make use of publicly available buildings to meet up, such as libraries, you can have people meet up anywhere without worrying about the costs of renting locations.
-That is scalable.
+-   **Scalable**: If you make use of publicly available buildings to meet up, such as libraries, you can have people meet up anywhere without worrying about the costs of renting locations.

 ### **Dare to take risks**